loveencounterflow/interskiplist/README.md

 and the `any` methods will return data for those intervals that contain at least one probe.
 When you query for a single point, there is no distinction between the two.

-Here we retrieve the names of the intervals that contain, repsectively, one of the three codepoints 'A', '&' and '人':
+Here we retrieve the names of the intervals that contain, respectively, one of the three codepoints `'A'`, `'&'` and `'人'`:

 ```coffee
 ISL.find_names_with_all_points samples, 'A' # --> [ 'base', ]